Discover the signs and symptoms of fainting, what causes it and how to help your child if they have fainted.

 Your child needs to take the medicine called digoxin.
 This information sheet explains what digoxin does, how to give it, and what side effects or problems your child may have when they take this medicine.

-Your child needs to take the medicine called ranitidine.
-This information sheet explains what ranitidine does, how to give it, and what side effects or problems your child may have when they take this medicine.
+Your child needs to take the medicine called clarithromycin.
+This information sheet explains what clarithromycin does, how to give it, and what side effects, or problems our child may have when they take this medicine.

 Your child needs to take the medicine called amantadine.
 This information sheet explains what amantadine does, how to take it, and what side effects, or problems, your child may have when they take this medicine.